amiiir-sarfi/tplr-ai-local/scripts/rentcompute/README.md

 2. Set up necessary environment variables for run_job_on_celium.sh.
 3. Execute run_job_on_celium.sh on the remote pod.
 This includes:
   - Running celium_env_setup.sh for environment preparation.
-  - Potentially running scripts/pretokenize_data.py if a local dataset tarball isn't found and the pretokenized data doesn't already exist on the server.
+  - Potentially running scripts/pretokenize_data_dclm.py (if dataset is "dclm") or scripts/pretokenize_data.py (default) if a local dataset tarball isn't found and the pretokenized data doesn't already exist on the server.
   - Launching the specified W&B agent in the background.

 ### Stopping Instances